codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 ```

 ### Declare the SyncAdapter
-In the 'res/xml' resource package, create 'syncadapter.xml'.
+We need to create a resource package in 'res' called, 'xml', if not already created, and create 'syncadapter.xml'.
 * `android:contentAuthority=(string)` - Specifies our ContentProvider's authority, must EXACTLY match
 * `android:accountType=(string)` - must match EXACTLY the account type defined in our `AccountGeneral`
 * `android:userVisible=(true|false)` - True if sync is visible to the user